Connect with us

 on

-• Replenishment Timeline: Diageo is planning a phased replenishment of supplies in early 2025, with the aim to restore normal stock levels in time for the Six Nations rugby championship, which starts on 31 January.
+Diageo plans to replenish supplies gradually in early 2025.
+This strategy aims to restore normal stock levels before the Six Nations rugby championship, starting on 31 January.

 Share via